0xdials/simple_OS/README.md

 # simple_OS
-A basic x64 OS written to better understand how operating systems work.
+A basic x64 operating system written to better understand how operating systems work.